moinwiki/moin/docs/user/accounts.rst

 CSS file
  If you want to style MoinMoin with custom Cascading Style Sheets (CSS), enter a filename for your custom stylesheet here.
 Custom CSS provides an advanced level of control over appearance of MoinMoin pages.
-The file needs to be in the “wiki_local” subdirectory of the wiki instance.
+The file needs to be in the wiki_local subdirectory of the wiki instance.
  Ask your wiki administrator for assistance.

 Number of rows in edit textarea